Alimony in Texas

 Reimbursement alimony is defined as payments to compensate a spouse for sacrifices made during the marriage.
 If you stayed home with children while your spouse went to work, reimbursement alimony could pay you for unpaid childcare hours.

-Texas courts don't recognize this form of alimony outright.
-But your sacrifices during your marriage could play a role in court-determined spousal support plans.
-(More on this in a minute.)
+Bear in mind that Texas courts don't recognize this form of alimony, "reimbursement alimony," outright.
+But the sacrifices you made during your marriage could play a role in a court-determined spousal maintenance plan.
+(More on this below.)

 Texas law defines spousal maintenance plans.
-Per the law, the courts must consider 11 factors when deciding how much one party should pay the other.
+Per the law, the courts must consider multiple factors when deciding how much one party should pay the other.

 Those factors include the following:

-- Each person's ability to meet their needs as head of an independent household
+1. Each person's ability to meet their needs

-- The education and employment abilities of both spouses (and how long one person might need to develop employable skills)
+2. The education and employability of both spouses (and how long one person might need to develop employable skills)

-- Evidence of unusual spending, fraud, or financial disruption during the marriage or the divorce
+6. Evidence of unusual spending, fraud, or financial disruption during the marriage or divorce

-One factor isn’t more important than another.
-Instead, judges look through all the evidence and weigh the evidence when determining the appropriate spousal support payments.
+The judge will look at all the evidence and weigh it when determining the appropriate spousal support payments.

 What are the challenges of determining alimony in Texas?

-Texas is widely considered one of the most difficult states for fair court-ordered alimony settlements.
-The courts prefer that people make arrangements outside of the courtroom.
+Texas is widely considered one of the most difficult states in which to get a court-ordered spousal maintenance settlement.
+The court prefers people make arrangements outside of the courtroom.
 When judges are required to step in, they are hindered by rules that specify small payments for short periods.

 Work with your ex on a spousal support plan that suits both of you.
 If you can't agree, consider hiring a mediator to help you conduct helpful conversations and find the right path forward.
 This professional can smooth the process and help you and your ex come to a fair agreement you can both live with.